You are not alone. If you or someone

-It was off the coast of Kailua-Kona that Mariska first experienced her own heart awakening—a meaningful, healing connection to her own potential.
-Inspired by the beauty of Hawai‘i and its healing power, her vision for Joyful Heart was born.
+Off the coast of Kailua-Kona, Hawaiʻi Mariska Hargitay first experienced her own heart awakening—a meaningful, healing connection to her own potential.
+The beauty of Hawai‘i and its healing power inspired Mariska to bring to life her vision for Joyful Heart.

-Much of our work has been made possible by the generous support of our Hawaiʻi Hearts—a committee of volunteers with a strong affinity for our mission and vision.
-The Hawai‘i Hearts have played a key role in expanding our work throughout the state.
+Hawaiʻi serves as a special place to progress in our work to see a world free of sexual assault, domestic violence, and child abuse.
+Much of this work has been made possible by the generous support of our Hawaiʻi Hearts—a committee of volunteers with a strong affinity for our mission and vision.
+Hawai‘i Hearts have played a key role in expanding our connections to build a future of peace and healing throughout the state.

 Current Hawaiʻi Hearts:

-- Directly assisted over 3,500 survivors and the professionals who serve them through Healing & Wellness retreats and workshops
+- Directly assist over 12,800 survivors and the professionals who serve them through healing and wellness retreats and workshops.

-- Specifically served over 400 individuals from more than 25 local organizations through our Heal the Healers programs
+- Serve over 800 individuals from more than 25 local organizations through our Heal the Healers programs.

-- Formed a Hawai‘i Advisory Committee to inform our work in the community
+- Form a Hawai‘i Advisory Committee to inform our work in the community.

-- In partnership with the Hawai‘i Children’s Trust Fund, launched One Strong ‘Ohana, the most comprehensive child abuse and neglect public awareness campaign in Hawai‘i to date
+- Launch One Strong ‘Ohana in partnership with the Hawai‘i Children’s Trust Fund.
+It is the most comprehensive child abuse and neglect public awareness campaign in Hawai‘i to date.

-- Provided Namelehuapono Wahine for survivors of domestic violence, sexual assault and child abuse that integrates Hawaiian values, traditions and practices with other healing modalities
+- Provide Namelehuapono Wahine for survivors of domestic violence, sexual assault, and child abuse, integrating Hawai‘ian values, traditions, and practices with other healing approaches.

 “Living here in Hawai‘i, we know that there is something wonderful and powerful in the islands.
 So when I first learned about Joyful Heart and their work here, I knew immediately I had to get involved.
 In my time participating I’ve seen women heal and felt souls open.
 I’ve witnessed soft smiles give way to newfound laughter and fear give in to trust.
 I heard women say they felt better than they had ever felt.
 Anyone who has had their light turned off deserves the tools and the people to help turn it back on.”